 Persons in receipt of a retirement pension who are not treated as residents of France for tax purposes but subject to a compulsory health insurance scheme are liable to taxes on their compulsory supplementary pension and voluntary supplementary pension (3.2% and 4.2% respectively under the general scheme).

 There is also an unemployment insurance scheme, which covers all employees subject to the general and agricultural schemes.

 In France, all employers hiring an employee are first required to file a declaration of employment with the relevant institution in charge of collecting social security contributions (URSSAF).
 The declaration enables registration for social security purposes of employees without a Social Security Number, as well as registration for unemployment insurance purposes.
 For supplementary pension schemes, employees are registered with the scheme to which their employer belongs which will depend on the company's location or field of activity.

-For more information on the collection of contributions, visit the ACOSS website at http://www.urssaf.fr.
+For more information on the collection of contributions, please visit the ACOSS website at http://www.urssaf.fr.